RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 ### Consequences

 This format is easy to write and read with a very small amount of code without needing to pull in any serialization library.
-A human readble format is generally nice for debugging.
-Storing the plugin identifier allows to check, if this is really the right kind of state.
-Storing the version number allows to change the format later.
-The format is reasonably compact ...TBC...
+Storing the plugin identifier allows to check, if this is really the right kind of state within the load function.
+Storing the version number allows to change the format in later versions of plugins.
+The format is reasonably compact such that the amount of data produced is not too extensive while also being readable enough such that humand can just inspect a state and understand it immediately.
+This may be helpful for trouble shooting and debugging purposes.
+...TBC...

 ToDo:

 -Explain what happens in version updates with more parameters (the additional parameters will be set to default values)

 -One could have left out the names and store only the id.
 That would make the size smaller but the format would be less readable.